When Does Child Support End in Minnesota?

 At Johnson / Turner Legal, our Minnesota lawyers can help navigate your rights and can assist if you believe your co-parent is lying about their circumstances or has purposefully avoided finding employment to ensure you pay child support.
 We can also help you file for an order modification if your circumstances change in a manner that renders your current child support arrangement untenable.

-Contact our team today to schedule a consultation with one of our expert family law specialists: (651) 371-9117
+Contact our team today to schedule a consultation with one of our expert Minnesota family lawyers: (651) 371-9117